kforstmeier/forstmeier-hugo/content/about.md

 John is the co-creator of [Heupr](https://heupr.io/) and an avid [Gopher](https://golang.org/).
-The project appeals to his love of creative engineering, machine learning, and human optimization.
+The project appeals to his love of creative problem solving and human optimization.
 He interacts with the Heupr code base on a daily basis.

 In his spare time, John enjoys lifting and yoga; additionally, he is pushing himself to read more books and is periodically attempting to improve his chess